Shopify/krane/README.md

 - `$REVISION` **(required)**: the SHA of the commit you are deploying.
 Will be exposed to your ERB templates as `current_sha`.
 - `$KUBECONFIG`  **(required)**: points to one or multiple valid kubeconfig files that include the context you want to deploy to.
 File names are separated by colon for Linux and Mac, and semi-colon for Windows.
+- `$TASK_ID`: used as the ID of the deployment for resource naming.
 - `$ENVIRONMENT`: used to set the deploy directory to `config/deploy/$ENVIRONMENT`.
 You can use the `--template-dir=DIR` option instead if you prefer (**one or the other is required**).
 - `$GOOGLE_APPLICATION_CREDENTIALS`: points to the credentials for an authenticated service account (required if your kubeconfig `user`'s auth provider is GCP)